 speaker

 Andy Chung

 And Gary, if I may add to it, one thing that we see some uncertainties and volatility is really still the supply chain disruption that pop up here and there.
-You probably remember last quarter there was some labor disruption at our customers and those labor issues are still happening from places to places at different customers.
+You probably remember last quarter there was some labor disruption at our customers and those labor issues are still happening from places to places. at different customers.
 We saw this quarter also some of our suppliers of our customers also have supply issues impacting our customers.
-And of course, we all know that the Seuss Canal issue affecting logistics.
+And, of course, we all know that the Suez Canal issue affecting logistics.
 So those are the things probably I'll see potentially a downside risk if something continues to happen throughout the year.
 So the last couple of quarters we've seen some of that happening.

-OK,
+speaker